laduplessis/BESP_paper-analyses/README.md

 ## Prerequisites

+### Python
+- numpy
+- yaml
+- BioPython

 ## Bayesian simulation study

-1. **Simulate trees:** The workflow will simulate 100 replicate trees under a density-defined (linear preferential sampling) protocol and a frequency-defined (constant number of samples per epoch) protocol with 8 and 24 sampling epochs.
+1. **Simulate trees:** This will simulate 100 replicate trees under a density-defined (linear preferential sampling) protocol and a frequency-defined (constant number of samples per epoch) protocol with 8 and 24 sampling epochs.
 To make the simulations run faster reduce the number of replicates, or increase the lower bound on the population size used to simulate coalescent trees (`SimUtils.R`, line 78).
 Keep in mind that if the lower bound is too high the demographic function for each simulated tree will turn into a constant-size coalescent once this bound is reached.
 	- Input:
 		- _N/A_
 	- Scripts: